Vaikuntha Kamalaja

 Vaikuntha-Kamalaja (or Lakshmi-Narayana) is a composite androgynous form of the Hindu god Vishnu and his consort Lakshmi.
-Though inspired by the much more popular Ardhanarishvara form of Shiva and Parvati, Vaikuntha-Kamalaja is a rare form, mostly restricted to Nepal and the Kashmir region of India.
+Vaikuntha-Kamalaja is a rare form, mostly restricted to Nepal and the Kashmir region of India.

 Like Ardhanarishvara, Vaikuntha-Kamalaja is depicted as half male and half female, split down the middle.
 The right half is the male Vishnu, illustrating his traditional attributes.
 The icon symbolises the oneness or non-duality of male and female principles of the universe.
-Unlike the Ardhanarishvara icon much celebrated in Hindu scriptures, Vaikuntha-Kamalaja is mentioned in few Tantric and iconographical texts and no tale of the origins of this form is found in Hindu legends.
+Vaikuntha-Kamalaja is mentioned in few Tantric and iconographical texts.